 The eight-week period is that part of the Oxford term during which the University lectures are given.
 Degree candidates normally arrive in zero week (the week before the first week of the eight weeks period) to meet with their supervisor regarding the term’s courses, etc. Tutorial courses may extend into ninth or tenth week.
 According to experienced tutors, most degree candidates do academic work for at least 39 weeks a year (an average of 13 weeks a term).
 An important point is that Oxford degree candidates normally work on reading lists during the three vacation periods.
-For instance, the Oxford Classics Handbook says “Vacation study is vital.” (p.11) With the approval of his or her U.S. home college and WISC, a non-graduating student may enrol in 2-4 additional tutorials each term at no extra cost.
-If a student chooses to study in less than the normal 14 tutorials there can be no refund since the cost for the entire program is based on average costs per student.
-Not every student will participate in every tour or use every library, etc. The same average use principle applies.
+For instance, a Oxford Classics Handbook says “Vacation study is vital.”

 This will mean that an Associate Member could properly earn 13-14 U.S. semester credits over 12-13 weeks of intensive academic work (see our Associate Member and Transcript pages for more information).

-You could also ask how many tours they offer, do they have a medical plan, is the housing with British students, what is the location?
-Will you receive a transcript authorized by Oxford University or a U.S. transcript?
+You could also ask how many tours they offer, do they have a medical plan, and what is the location of their housing?
+Additionally, will you receive a transcript authorized by Oxford University or a US transcript?

 "My academic program was excellent.
 Much more work than expected.
 My law and ethics course was amazing--definitely worth the work...I wrote 13 essays!"